ihucos/plash/README.md

 Plash can be used completely unprivileged (with `unionfs-fuse` and `newuidmap` as dependencies)

 #### Its just processes
 Plash containers are processes exactly like you know them.
 They can be listed with ps, `kill`ed, you can filter for stderr or pipe to stdin, manage them in groups with `supervisord` and `runit` or simply access files in your home directory.
+Graphical applications just work.
 Only parts of the filesystem are isolated.
 More isoalition could be provided by seperate tools.

 #### Plashfiles
 Plashfiles are executable build files featuring optional lightweight configuration management capabilities.